Clinical investigation of medical devices

 International standard for clinical investigation of medical devices available from Danish Standards

-In connection with the inspection of a clinical investigation, the Danish Medicines Agency is permitted to access any patient records held at the investigation site.
-This means that as of 26 May 2021, the Danish Medicines Agency no longer needs an authority from the subjects participating in the investigation.
+In connection with an inspection of a clinical investigation, the Danish Medicines Agency has access to the patient records that may be held at the investigational site.

 Relationships